 Without a named guardian, the court will appoint someone, which may not align with your preferences.
 By naming a guardian, you can ensure that your children are cared for by someone you trust.

-Step 5 – Draft the Will
+Step 5: Draft the Will

+You can draft your will either by using a template or by working with an estate planning attorney.
 While DIY options are available, working with a professional can help ensure that your will is comprehensive and legally sound.

 An attorney can also provide guidance on complex situations, such as blended families, special needs dependents, or large estates.

-Step 6 – Execute the Will Properly
+Step 6: Execute the Will Properly

 Executing your will means signing it in the presence of your witnesses and a notary.
 This step is crucial because, without proper execution, your will may not be considered valid by the courts.
+Be sure that all signatures are done in accordance with North Carolina law to avoid any issues.

-Step 7 – Store Your Will Safely
+Step 7: Store Your Will Safely

 After your will is executed, it’s important to store the original in a safe place.
 A secure location like a fireproof safe or a safe deposit box is recommended.